By Tracy Achen, Divorce Coach

 Mediation isn't appropriate for all couples though, especially if there is a history or intimidation or domestic abuse in the relationship, or if one party is seeking revenge due to issues in the marriage.
 It's also not a good idea to mediate a settlement if one spouse is suspected of not disclosing the full financial picture.

-It helps to have a list of everything the two of you have already agreed on, allowing you to narrow down the issues needing to be resolved.
 Then make a list of everything that still needs to be settled and prioritize your list according to importance.
 Most importantly, think about your bottom line.
 For example, if your spouse isn't likely to pay you a cash settlement, what is the minimum amount of assets or property you would be willing to accept in exchange.

 Most sessions generally last one to two hours each, with additional sessions scheduled to work out unresolved issues.
 Depending on the complexity of the case and the number of issues the parties disagree on, mediation generally takes from one to four sessions, but may require several sessions if the clients are unable to work together to reach a settlement.